Abu Ibrahim al-Hashimi al-Qurashi: Reactions to the raid

-The raid took place a few hundred meters away from Turkey, within a Syrian area under its influence, raising questions about the competency of Turkey in monitoring the area.
+The raid took place a few hundred metres away from Turkey, within a Syrian area under its influence, raising questions about the competence of Turkey in monitoring the area.
 A parallel was made with 2019's raid on Abu Bakr al-Baghdadi's compound, the previous IS leader, which was located 15 km south of Atime, 4 km away from Turkey, in the same area within Turkey's sphere of influence.
-Field surveillance in the area is handled by Hayat Tahrir al-Sham, a rigorous jihadist group and observable ally to Turkey.
-The area is also known to receive and host migrating families from various war-torn regions making identification and surveillance difficult and an ideal spot for al-Qurashi and others to hide.
+Field surveillance in the area was handled by Tahrir al-Sham, a rigorous jihadist group and observable ally to Turkey.
+The area was also known to receive and host migrating families from various war-torn regions, making identification and surveillance difficult and an ideal spot for al-Qurashi and others to hide.

 The Syrian Defense Forces denounced the presence of Al-Qurashi and Al-Bagdadi in Turkish-supported HTS areas as additional evidence of Turkey providing safe haven to IS forces.

 The Jerusalem Post pointed out the presence of the two last IS leaders at the very border of Turkey unveils that IS does not feel threatened by Turkey, and its area of influence is perceived by IS as a safe haven for its top leadership.

 The Long War Journal argued that al-Qurashi's death was unlikely to weaken the Islamic State in the long term, as his "tenure as caliph proved the Islamic State's capability to expand its influence no matter who ranks highest".
 A day after the killing making the front page, The New York Times also claimed that his death, while a blow to IS, does not change the long term dynamic.

 The Global Network on Extremism and Technology identified 8 forms of response to al-Qurashi's death among IS supporters: